Work as a Freelance Foreign Correspondent

 Money: Credit cards are great for emergencies but not always accepted.
 Bring a diverse assortment of travelers’ checks and hard currency in small denominations to stash or store in a bank account

 in-country.
-No one should depart without a hidden money belt to avoid theft (www.magellans.com).
+No one should depart without a hidden money belt to avoid theft (www.magellans.com or www.amazon.com and search for "money belt").

 Adapters: Essential for all electronic gear.
-Take your pick of universal voltage adapters at www.brookstone.com.
+Take your pick of universal voltage adapters at outlets such as www.brookstone.com.

 CV/Online portfolio: Many journalists now have personal websites where potential employers and perfect strangers can peruse their work.
 Otherwise, don’t forget to carry hard copies of your resume